ofmla/devito-wiki/Using-Intel-Advisor-with-Devito.md

 `advixe-cl --snapshot`

+Here, `--snapshot` tells advisor to produce a snapshot of the generated data.
 In the Advisor project's main directory, you should now see a file with a name like `snapshot000.advixeexpz`.
 This file contains all the information needed and can now be copied to a desired path on the machine where the results have to be visualised.
 From that same machine, run the following command to open Intel Advisor with its GUI:

 `advisor-gui`